parse-community/Governance/VOTING.md

 ## Types Of Approval

-Different actions require different types of approval, these are summarised in the table below.
+Different actions require different types of approval.
+These are summarized in the table below.

 | Type                | Description                                                                                                                                                                                                                                                                                                                                                                                                      | Duration  |
 |:--------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---------:|